Hybrid Broadcast Broadband TV: Security and privacy concerns

-About 90% of Smart TVs Vulnerable to Remote Hacking via Rogue TV Signals Rafael Scheel developed a Radio Frequency-based remote exploit using HbbTV that provides root access.
-He provides counter measures in his Feb 22, 2017 presentation to the European Broadcasting Union Media Cybersecurity Seminar.
+"About 90% of Smart TVs Vulnerable to Remote Hacking via Rogue TV Signals".
+Rafael Scheel developed a radio frequency-based remote exploit using HbbTV that provides root access.
+He provided counter measures in a 2017 presentation to the European Broadcasting Union Media Cybersecurity Seminar.

-Academic research by Columbia University has revealed possible security flaws in HbbTV.
+Academic research by Columbia University revealed possible security flaws in HbbTV.
 According to the blog of Martin Herfurt (referenced in the Columbia paper), the HbbTV standard allows an attacker to inject malware into an HbbTV-enabled smart television that can cause it to do various things like modifying the content being displayed, mining Bitcoins, or attacking other devices connected to the network that the television is connected to.

 The HbbTV Association has responded to the reports with a statement "HbbTV welcomes and appreciates the academic research on security threats in set-top boxes and TVs based on our specifications.
 The HbbTV Association continuously reviews such situations and has determined that there is limited potential for a security breach based on this research.
 Nevertheless, as ever, our upcoming HbbTV specification will include further appropriate security solutions."

 In 2013 researchers from TU Darmstadt found widespread non-consensual use of web analytics technologies, such as third-party cookies, in HbbTV content to track viewing patterns.